-In accordance with Articles 88 and 89 of the Company's Constitution, new Directors must submit themselves for reelection at the next AGM of the Company and one-third of the Directors who are eligible for re-election must retire by rotation at every AGM.
-The Directors of the Company submit themselves for re-nomination and re-election at the regular intervals at least once every 3 years.
+In accordance with Articles 94 and 100 of the Company's Constitution, one-third (and not less than one-third) of the Directors must retire by rotation at every AGM and new Directors must submit themselves for re-election at the next AGM of the Company following their appointments respectively.
+The Directors of the Company submit themselves for renomination and re-election at the regular intervals at least once every 3 years.